Metal Combat: Falcon's Revenge: Reception

-Metal Combat: Falcon's Revenge received generally favorable reception from critics and retrospective commentators.
+Metal Combat: Falcon's Revenge received generally favorable reception from critics.
 Nintendo Power considered it to be a much improved follow-up to Battle Clash and highlighted its multiplayer mode; however, they found the single-player campaign weak, pointing out the difficulty of seeing incoming enemy fire.
 Electronic Gaming Monthlys reviewers celebrated the game for having colorful graphics and deeper gameplay than most Super Scope titles, and cited the two-player mode as the best feature, although they did not like its difficulty.
 Game Playerss Chris Slate lauded each of the game's enemies for their different strategies, as well as the soundscapes, variety of modes, and replay value.
 GamePros Captain Squideo described it as "much harder, faster, and ultimately better than any previous Super Scope game, including Battle Clash".
 Squideo praised the detailed graphics that allow the player to spot enemy weak points, but criticized the text between fights and low-quality voice samples.

 Hobby Consolas Antonio Caravaca praised the game's visual quality, sound effects, difficulty, and two-player mode, but criticized the occasional flickering that occurs during explosions.
 Nintendo Acción gave favorable remarks to the game's mech designs, audio, and various game modes, but criticized the story mode for its short duration.
 Player Ones Jean-Pierre Abidal found the action in the game to be fun but repetitive.
 Hardcore Gaming 101s David DeRienzo lauded the game's improved audiovisual presentation, refined combat system, and modes of play, writing that "Metal Combat manages to surpass its predecessor in every imaginable way while still offering the same great core play experience".
 Destructoids Zoey Handley regarded it as one of the best light gun games ever developed.